ComradDoge/DogeEU4/README.md

 - Conscription ideas severely buffed
 - Winning massive battles gives professionalism
 - Recruiting mercenaries no longer costs professionalism
+- Some advisors modifiers nerfed/buffed and some AI logic added
 - Some reinforce cost/speed policies and ideas tweaked, some buffed some nerfed
 - trade_goods_size_modifier and global_trade_goods_size_modifier sources severely nerfed
+- Professionalism 80% and 100% tiers buffed to insentivise not slacking as much, modifiers slightly moved around

 Balance